How can I improve the performance of my WordPress website?

 Most hosting packages come with both Windows and Linux operating systems.
-While both have their good points, Linux is the favored platform for Content Management Systems such as Joomla and Drupal, and in particular WordPress.
+While both have their good points, Linux is the favoured platform for Content Management Systems such as Joomla, Drupal, and in particular – WordPress.

 From your hosting control panel, click on the MySQL Databases button in the Web Tools section.